-The Long Term Survivor Program, which currently follows approximately 1,500 long-term survivors, has developed an international reputation as a leader in the field and has attracted a world-renowned faculty involved in local, national and international research that benefits today's pediatric cancer patients and future survivors.
+Our Long Term Survivor Program has developed an international reputation as a leader in the field and has attracted a world-renowned faculty involved in local, national and international research that benefits today's pediatric cancer patients and future survivors.

 The Long Term Survivor Program sees patients of any cancer diagnosis, two years after the completion of therapy, and five years from original date of diagnosis.
 When an appointment is made, we attempt to schedule all diagnostic and lab evaluations for the same day for your convenience.
 The visit includes a comprehensive evaluation of the patient's physical health as well as academic and social development.
 It also includes a meeting with a social worker who can help assess coping skills, answer financial and insurance concerns, and provide the appropriate resources if needed.

 The Long Term Survivor Program also provides basic patient education about diagnosis, treatment, potential risks (late-effects), and maintaining and maximizing good health in regards to diet, exercise, environmental exposure, and stress.
 There are also opportunities to be enrolled in clinical research trials.

 Caregivers at Texas Children's Cancer Center recognize that health concerns for childhood cancer patients do not end when their cancer treatment is successfully completed.

 The clinic sees patients who were treated at any pediatric cancer treatment center.

 To make an appointment, please contact us at 832-822-4240.
 Patients are seen on Wednesdays and Fridays from 8 a.m. to 5 p.m.
 Appointments are made approximately 4 weeks in advance to provide ample time for a care plan to be developed and appropriate screening and testing appointments to be scheduled.